What can I recycle in Providence's Big Green Can curbside recycling program?

 You may put your carts to the curb after 4:00pm on the day preceding your collection day.
 Place carts no more than three feet from the street and at least three feet apart from each other and away from obstacles such as mailboxes and telephone poles.
 Cart handles and wheels should be facing the house and arrows on the lid should face the street.
 The lid to the cart must close tightly, and no material may be sticking out of the carts.
 By midnight of your collection day, the carts must be removed from the curb and stored in an area that is not viewable from the street.

 Curbside leaf and yard waste service is offered from mid-April to mid-December only.

-3. What to do about rats in the neighborhood and in my trash?
+What can I do about rats in the neighborhood and in my trash?

-It is important to keep the lids down on trashcans to keep rodents out.
-You can report rodent sightings to the Department of Environmental Services.
+It is important to keep the lids down on trash cans to keep rodents out.
+You can report rodent sightings to the Department of Public Works at (401) 467-7950.
 Once a report has been made, the owner of the property must sign a consent form.
 The department will then start the baiting process.

 The proper way to dispose of trash is to have all trash bins in one area with the lids fully closed.
-All trash bins must be City-issued Big Green Cans and be accompanied by a minimum of 2 recycling containers (1 for bottles/ 1 for paper).
-Your recycling containers and yard waste barrels (or paper yard waste bags) should be placed beside your Big Green Can.
-Recycling containers MUST be left beside each Big Green Can until the trash has been collected.
+All trash bins must be City-issued gray carts and be accompanied by a Big Green Can recycling cart.

-Bagged or loose trash is not to be left outside of or next to the Big Green Can.
-Keeping the lids on the cans fully shut helps keep rodents away (esp. rats).
+Never leave bagged or loose trash outside of or next to the gray trash cart.
+Keeping the lids on the cans fully shut helps keep rodents away.

 Residents must schedule an appointment for the collection of bulky items (furniture), mattresses, and electronic waste.
 To make an appointment, please call 1-800-972-4545 at least 24 hours before your regularly scheduled trash day.
 There is a 3 item limit per unit.